kanak28T/Data-Structures-Lab/README.md

 10.1.
 Write a C program to construct a Minimum Cost Spanning Tree (MST) using Prim's Algorithm, printing the selected edges and the total minimum cost.

+11.1  Write a Program to add two polynomials using linked list, demonstrating the application of linked list struct to represent and manipulate polynomial expressions.

+12.1 Develop Menu Driven Program to implement stack operations including push, pop, overload and traversing allowing for analysis of stack behaviour and efficiency.

+13.1 Create a Menu Driven Program to implement queue operations such as enqueue, dequeue, overload , underload and traversing enabling evaluation of queue management and performance characterstics.